iCliniq Logo

 Based on your query, my opinion is as follows:

 No, it is neither lymphoma nor leukemia.
-There is no cell predominance (either neutrophil or lymphocyte or any immature cells) or the counts are also not high enough to think of leukemia.
+There is no cell predominance (either neutrophil or lymphocyte or any immature cells), nor are the counts high enough to think of leukemia.
 Lymphoma lymph nodes are usually multiple and do not regress in size.
-Lymph nodes usually take longer to regress and sometimes, mild infection in the location could be making it to be active.
-It could also be chronic lymphadenitis, with variable amount of fibrosis inside it, due to which, it may not regress back to its original size.
-If it was lymphoma, it would be increasing and multiple sites and multiple nodes together would be enlarged.
+Lymph nodes usually take longer to regress, and sometimes, a mild infection in the location could be making it active.
+It could also be chronic lymphadenitis, with a variable amount of fibrosis inside it, due to which it may not regress back to its original size.
+If it were lymphoma, it would be increasing and multiple sites and multiple nodes together would be enlarged.

-WBC are cells related to fighting infections and inflammations.
+WBCs are cells related to fighting infections and inflammation.
 As the body is fighting some infection or other in everything (food, water, air, etc.), it will vary.
-Also, stress and hormonal variations can affect it too.
-If the count is not shooting excessively over the normal range, not to worry.
-No, usually lymphoma cannot be ruled out from CBC test.
-Fine needle aspiration cytology of lymph node or biopsy of lymph node is essential.
-However, at present, it will not be essential looking at small lymph nodes.
+Also, stress and hormonal variations can affect it too if the count is not shooting excessively over the normal range, not to worry.
+No, usually lymphoma cannot be ruled out with a CBC test.
+Fine needle aspiration cytology of the lymph node or biopsy of the lymph node is essential.
+However, at present, it will not be essential to look at small lymph nodes.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!